Shaowen1994/ECEN_755_CourseProject/README.md

 ```
 python DeepSF_ssPre.py
 ```
-* To train the DeepSF (AA + SS) with different portion of the real SS:
+* To train the DeepSF (AA + SS) with different portions of the real SS:
 ```
 python DeepSF_mix.py  <portion>
 ```